kubedb/docs/docs/guides/db2/custom-rbac/using-custom-rbac.md

 role.rbac.authorization.k8s.io/my-custom-role created
 ```

 Below is the YAML for the Role we just created.
+This role grants the minimum permissions needed for DB2 coordinator health checking.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1